LiamTyler/Photoshop/doc/iter1_designdocument.md

 > When instantiating a pen, the Tool constructor is called first, then the rest of the pen constructor is to initalize the mask.
 If the mask was a design that might be desired for multiple tools, we separated out the initialization of the mask from the tool itself into a function.
 We store these functions in a namespace called tool_utilities.
 Here, the pen is initialized to an opaque circle.

 > The last thing to note is the interpolation of points when the user is moving the mouse quickly.
-Our applyTool methods are designed to handle a single stamp down on the screen.
+Our ApplyTool methods are designed to handle a single stamp down on the screen.
 The interpolation part happens in the mouse dragged event of brushwork_app.

 ### 1.2 Design Justification